hugopow/cse-beta-clean-up/README.md

 1. Import this collection into Postman.
 2. Create an environment for your VCD environment variable using vcd_public_address
 3. Run through each API call in the collection.

+4. Change pending cluster's serviceDomain - this is not required for the clean-up but you can use this for the beta.
+4.1 Power off CSE beta appliance
+4.2 Deploy CSE cluster
+4.3 Use this API to change the serviceDomain from the default k8s.test to cluster.local by editing the body of the PUT call 4.4 Power on CSE beta appliance
+4.5 CSE will then deploy the new cluster with the changed serviceDomain.
+4.6 Note that you cannot change the serviceDomain on an already deployed cluster.